Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention: Methodology

-and similarly $\hat{y_T}=\arg\max(\mathcal{M}_T(\textbf{x}))$ and $\hat{y_S}=\arg\max(\mathcal{M}_S(\textbf{x}))$ are the pseudo labels by teacher and student models respectively.
-During test-time training the student model $\mathcal{M}_{S}$ is updated by minimising CLIP contrastive loss given pseudo label $\hat{y}$.
-In realistic settings, often multiple iterations on test data is not always possible, for eg, a streaming data pipeline.
-We too mimic this setting, where the entire data is processed only once during TTL phase.
+We take inspiration from Out-of-Distribution (OOD) literature~\citep{ood_softmax}, where a predictor assigns high scores to In-Distribution (ID) samples.
+Recent work~\citep{maxlogit} shows that using the unnormalized maximum logit as an ID score is more robust than softmax probability, which can overconfidently classify unknown samples~\citep{ood_confidence}.
+For CLIP, this logit corresponds to the cosine similarity between the image batch and text features.
+Following~\citep{maxlogit}, we use the maximum logit value of each expert as an ID score and select for each test sample the expert with the highest ID score, indicating that the sample is likely to be better represented by said expert.
+We then accept the pseudo-label of the selected expert.
+Formally, the pseudo label can be calculated as follows: where $\hat{y}$ is the accepted pseudo label and $l_T=\max (\mathcal{M}_T (\textbf{x}))$ and $l_S=\max (\mathcal{M}_S (\textbf{x}))$ are the maximum logit score for teacher and student model respectively, and similarly $\hat{y_T}=\arg\max (\mathcal{M}_T (\textbf{x}))$ and $\hat{y_S}=\arg\max (\mathcal{M}_S (\textbf{x}))$ are the pseudo labels by teacher and student models respectively.
+During test-time training, the student model $\mathcal{M}_{S}$ is updated by minimizing CLIP contrastive loss given a pseudo label $\hat{y}$.
+In realistic settings, multiple iterations on test data are often not always possible, for example, in a streaming data pipeline.
+We too mimic this setting, where the entire data is processed only once during the TTL phase.

-Similar to the above mentioned supervised phase, we also here apply sparse local updates to $\mathcal{M}_{S}$.
-However, estimation of masks based on the online data might be noisy, and largely reduce the efficiency as gradients of all parameters must be estimated for each mini batch of test samples.
-To overcome this, and following the assumption that test data are drawn from the distributions of all previous tasks, we leverage the masks estimated for previous tasks.
-We accumulate a union of the binary masks~($\textbf{m}_u$) over all the previously seen tasks $t$ such that $\textbf{m}_u = \textbf{m}_1 \cup \textbf{m}_2 \cup ......\textbf{m}_t$.
-To maintain the same sparsity level ($c=0.1$) of performed updates, we further select the same top-K~(K=$c$) most relevant parameters, from these new masked $\textbf{m}_u$ parameters based on their previously computed gradient scores.
+Similar to the above-mentioned supervised phase, we also apply sparse local updates to $\mathcal{M}_{S}$.
+However, the estimation of masks based on the online data might be noisy and largely reduce the efficiency, as gradients of all parameters must be estimated for each mini-batch of test samples.
+To overcome this, and following the assumption that test data are drawn from the distributions of all previous tasks, we leverage the masks estimated for previous tasks\footnote{Parameters not relevant to the current stream of tasks will remain frozen, maintaining models' unrelated generic knowledge.}.
+We accumulate a union of the binary masks ($\textbf{m}_u$) over all the previously seen tasks $t$ such that $\textbf{m}_u = \textbf{m}_1 \cup \textbf{m}_2 \cup ......\textbf{m}_t$.
+To maintain the same sparsity level ($c=0.1$) of performed updates, we further select the same top-K (K=$c$) most relevant parameters from these new masked $\textbf{m}_u$ parameters based on their previously computed gradient scores.